Dutch ABN Amro faces money laundering investigation, shares tumble

 The move against ABN Amro is part of a push by prosecutors to crack down on years of lax monitoring of illegal transactions via Dutch bank accounts.

-ABN Amro shares tumbled more than 9% at market open in Amsterdam.
+ABN Amro shares tumbled more than 9 per cent at market open in Amsterdam.

 The bank was notified of the investigation on Wednesday but was not given further details on the scale of inquiry, said ABN spokesman Jeroen van Maarschalkerweerd.